MLGSW4G/poe-launcher/README.md

 # Launch Path of Exile and Multiple Helpful Programs

 This script allows you to simultaneously launch Path of Exile along with several associated utility programs, such as Awakened PoE Trade, Path of Building, LaillokenUI, and other user-specified programs.
-The primary goal is to simplify and automate the process of launching these tools in one shot, saving time and reducing manual effort.
+The primary goal is to simplify and automate the process of launching and closing these tools with a single command, saving time and reducing manual effort.

 ## Features

 - Automatically launch Path of Exile and utility programs with a single command
-- Easily add or remove programs in the configuration file, a program with an empty path will not be launched
+- Easily add or remove programs in the configuration file
+- Close all utility programs or everything, including Path of Exile, with a single click (`Close helpers`, `Close everything` options)

 ## Requirements